French Press Vs Moka Pot | (Differences & What’s Better?)

 5) Flexibility and Versatility

-A Moka pot that’s also referred to as a “stove-top espresso maker” can brew coffee that tastes nearly like an espresso without the signature layer of crema Of course!
+A Moka pot that’s also referred to as a “stove-top espresso maker” can brew coffee that tastes nearly like an espresso but without the signature layer of crema Of course!

 A French press is considered a flexible brewer since it gives all the control of the brewing process to your hands.
 You can easily adjust any brewing parameter to change the taste of coffee depending on your mood.